fch013/fch013.github.io/_pages/about.md

 **Research interests:** optical microscopy, light-field imaging, temporal focusing, multiphoton microscopy, computational imaging, computer-generated holography, adaptive optics, wavefront sensing, and physics-informed reconstruction.

 *News*

-- **2025** — Completed my Ph.D. in Photonics at National Yang Ming Chiao Tung University.
+- *2025.5* — Completed my Ph.D. in Photonics at National Yang Ming Chiao Tung University.
-- **2025** — Published “Microlens Array-Based Beam Profile and Wavefront Sensor With Physical Constraint Learning” in *IEEE Photonics Journal*.
+- *2025.6* — Our work “Microlens Array-Based Beam Profile and Wavefront Sensor With Physical Constraint Learning” was published in *IEEE Photonics Journal*.
-- **2024** — Published “Deep-Computer-Generated Holography With Temporal Focusing and a Digital Propagation Matrix for Rapid 3D Multiphoton Stimulation” in *Optics Express*.
+- *2024.1* — Our work “Deep-Computer-Generated Holography With Temporal Focusing and a Digital Propagation Matrix for Rapid 3D Multiphoton Stimulation” was published in *Optics Express*.
-- **2024** — Contributed to “High-Speed Computational Multiphoton Imaging Through Scattering Media” in *Multiphoton Microscopy in the Biomedical Sciences XXIV*.
+- *2024.9* — Finish one year visiting scholar in Prof. Peter T.C.
+So Lab at MIT, funding by NSTC, Taiwain.